 3 days of rest

-Allow the wild newborn rabbit to sleep in the box for three days before moving it to another location, such as a tiny hutch.
+Allow the wild newborn rabbit to sleep in the box for three days before moving it to another location, such as a tiny cabinet.
 Rest is necessary for a wild young rabbit to adapt to its new surroundings.

 Allow the free-roaming newborn rabbit to spend some time outside of the cage.